occrp/investigativedashboard.org/about.md

 Researcher
 {: .normal .ma0 .gray .f6}

-Dragana Pećo is a researcher at OCCRP for ID, which helps journalists in OCCRP’s network track down people, companies, and assets across the globe.
-She is also an investigative journalist at the Crime and Corruption Reporting Network (KRIK), an OCCRP member center in Serbia.
+Dragana Pećo is a researcher with ID, and an investigative journalist at the Crime and Corruption Reporting Network (KRIK), an OCCRP member center in Serbia.
 Before working at KRIK, Pećo reported for six years at the Centre for Investigative Reporting of Serbia, another OCCRP member center.

 She is a winner of the 2017 Data Journalism Award in the open data category from the Global Editors Network, and the Dušan Bogavac Journalistic Award for